MrPink713/MrPink713/README.md

-# Reposi3
-A Cydia repository template.
-This template contains sample on how you can easily make depiction pages without replicating your html pages.
-The pages are styled using [Bootsrap](http://getbootstrap.com/) which is really easy to use.
-You can see how it looks like by visiting [this sample repo](https://supermamon.github.io/Reposi3/) on your desktop or mobile phone.

-Most data for this repo is stored on XML files and are loaded on the depiction page dynamically.
-See the guide below on how to set it up.
-Note that this guide doesn't cover creating .deb files but will briefly cover assiging depictions.

-## How to use this template

 ### 1. Download

 If you are *not* hosting your repo on [Github Pages](https://pages.github.com/), you can download the zip file [here](https://github.com/supermamon/Reposi3/archive/master.zip) and extract to a subfolder on your website.